 That said, all 3 have picked the raw meaty bones out of their bowls and eaten them either next to their bowls (Missy & Buzz) or several feet away (Wally).

-Thankfully, there’s an easy fix for this (messy) problem.
+Thankfully, there are 5 easy fixes for this (messy) problem.

 Disclaimer: This blog post contains affiliate links.
 I may earn compensation when you click on the links at no additional cost to you.